 Ku Klux Klan

 A new Ku Klux Klan (KKK) emerged largely to promote and enforce prohibition.
 But only men could join.
 Women had the Women of the KKK (WKKK).
 A number of women were members of both the WCTU and the WKKK.
-Some held leadership positions in both organizations.
+In fact, some held leadership positions in both groups.

 Lulu Markwell was one of the first leaders of the national WKKK.
 She also led the Arkansas chapter of the WCTU for 20 years.
-Lillian Sedwick was state superintendent of the WCTU and later an important leader in the WKKK.
-Elizabeth Tyler, another early leaders of the WKKK was also active in the Anti-Saloon League.
+Lillian Sedwick was state head of the WCTU.
+Later she became a leader in the WKKK.
+Elizabeth Tyler, another early leaders of the WKKK.
+She was also active in the Anti-Saloon League.
 Daisy Douglass Barr was the leader of the quarter-million member WKKK in Indiana and seven other states.
-She was also powe
+She was also powerful in the WCTU.

 Over the decades, millions of women across the country participated to varying degrees in the temperance and prohibition movements.
 The issue of alcohol elicited strong emotions.
 So people in polite society did not generally discuss it.
-That was also true of religion and politics.
+Of course that was also true of both religion and politics.